 “Why not, she often iterated, “colors cheer everyone up!”

-She is one of those wonderful people who never seem to have a bad day.
+Claudia is one of those wonderful people who never seem to have a bad day.
 She is always full of smiles and laughing at something.
 I guess if her predilection for color has a part in this, I am all for it.

+Setting her leather briefcase and keys down on the table, ““I’ve come straight from the office.” she replied.
 “In certain circumstances, I have to portray an image of respect for the situation”, she quipped over her shoulder as she filled the kettle.
 “Thankfully, that isn’t often.
 However, today was one of those occasions.
 I was dealing with someone who needs to be sent a signal that I am a ‘no-nonsense professional’.
 Hopefully dressing professionally in this way will nip things in the bud.”

 Exactly what these were she never overtly explained.
 She is surely very good at her job, because he obviously trusts her ability to do what is needed, and it was said that Mohammed Beyh did not suffer incompetence at close quarters.

 Even though I was excluded from her business life, like a dog let back inside after a party, I often sniffed out enough of the discarded scraps to know what had been served for dinner.
 Sometimes it was hearing her replies to snippets of phone conversations, at others it was being privy to her rare expressions of frustration at her tasks.

 I knew not to pry.
 The only times I had endured a flash of her annoyance and a snap of her tongue was when I had crossed that line, which even extended into our public interactions.
 On the few occasions I bumped into her at an Arcades restaurant, a frown flashed my way would warned me off when she obviously was hosting a lunch meeting.